alex-mon/vagrant-konakart/README.md

 config.vm.box = "ubuntu/bionic64"
 ```

-That can easily be changed by removing from `VagrantFile` the following line:
+To run the Virtual Machine in headless mode, just remove from `VagrantFile` the following line:
 ```ruby
 vb.gui = true # Show the VM UI when starting it.
 ```